 |Nov.
 18, 1830||Simon CURLEW||Bearneed||Martha NEWELL||Bearneed||Charles Blackman||James NEWELL, Edwd.
 FRENCH|

-My 1971 research focused on these two sons and their descendants.
+My 1971 research focused on Philip and his descendants.
 Philips son John (born c.
-1793) was my gg-grandfather and because of this I had access to more family history and key documents like his Will so my research on this side of the family was more complete (more on this side later).
+1793) was my gg-grandfather and because of this I had access to more family history and key documents, like his Will, so my research on this side of the family was more complete (more on this side later).
 My research on Philip’s son James was much less detailed but I did identify many of his children and some of their descendants.
 The following section presents my original research on James (with more background info on sources) and some subsequent findings but it is still a work in progress.

-James son of Philip (1785-1849) married Margaret ?
+Generation 2.
+James son of Philip (1785-1849)

 I had much less information for Philips’ eldest son James (born c.
 1785) but I was able to establish the names and a few dates for some of his children.